Rost9 / Shutterstock

-Nanotechnology Using Their Findings on A Commercial Scale
+Nanotechnology Uses Research Findings on a Commercial Scale

-Nanotechnology unites the findings and processes from the living (biotechnology and genetic engineering) and ‘non-living’ worlds (chemistry, electronics, materials processing) with the unlimited potential to manufacture cost-effective, innovative products.
-It is likely that almost any product you care to think of within the next decade (or less!) will have some nanometre feature, and to quote one US source, in ten to fifteen years, $1trillion in products worldwide will be affected by nanotechnology.
+Nanotechnology combines the findings and processes from the living (genetic engineering and biotechnology) and non-living worlds (electronics, chemistry, and materials processing) with the endless potential to manufacture economical, advanced products.
+Probably, almost all products one can think of within the next 10 years (or less!) will have at least a few nanometer features.
+A US source quotes that in 10-15 years, $1 trillion in products worldwide will be influenced by nanotechnology.

 Resources in Nanotechnology

-New and potentially disruptive technologies always generate a huge amount of debate and hype, and it is often difficult to separate the fact from the fiction.
-This is a particular problem with nanotechnology as, especially in the press, the real science often gets entangled with fears about grey goo and rampaging nanobots.
-It is therefore necessary to separate the wheat from the chaff, as many of the concerns have little or nothing to do with nanotechnology.
-Only knowledge and research will help to allay these fears.
-According to one report, articles mentioning the word ‘nanotechnology’ have increased from 500 in 1999 to almost 6,000 in 2002.
-There is indeed a lot of information available, although, by its very nature, the amount may not compare with the more traditional engineering areas, which in some cases have been researched for many decades.
+New and possibly disruptive technologies always create a great amount of debate and publicity, and it is usually tough to isolate the fact from the fiction.
+This is a specific problem with nanotechnology as, particularly in the press, the real science repeatedly gets intertwined with fears about grey goo and rampaging nanobots.
+It is, thus, essential to divide the wheat from the chaff, because most of the concerns have little or nothing relating to nanotechnology.

 Government Resources in Nanotechnology

-Governments worldwide are now spending close to £2.5billion on nanotechnology R&D, and this figure will continue to rise.
-The United States is leading the way, and full information is provided on their National Nanotechnology Initiative website (www.nano.gov).
-This website is run by the National Science Foundation (NSF), and, as befits an initiative that will spend over US$ 847 million on nanotechnology in 2004, is the most comprehensive governmental website on nanotechnology, full of reports, facts and figures.
-The agencies involved with the initiative include the Department of Defence, NASA and the Department of Energy.
+The website is operated by the National Science Foundation (NSF).
+This initiative spent more than US$ 847 million on nanotechnology in 2004, and is the most detailed governmental website on nanotechnology, complete with facts, reports, and figures.
+The agencies involved with the initiative include NASA, the Department of Defense, and the Department of Energy.